Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Method: Uncertainty-Guided Exploration

 We now describe the search procedure, which implements our adaptation of \gwtw to drive exploration using a group of $N$ particles (e.g., $N=32$ for some of our experiments).
 The search proceeds in discrete iterations. \cref{alg:population_iteration} details the execution of a single iteration, which consists of a sequence of $K$ \outersteps, followed by a synchronization phase, where $K$ is sampled uniformly from $[K_{\min}, K_{\max}]$ at the start of each iteration.

 \paragraph{Evolutionary rollout} During an outer step, every \alive particle interacts with its own instance of the environment for a random number of simulation steps (\innersteps) sampled independently for each particle from the range $[T_{\min}, T_{\max}]$ (see \cref{line:sample}).
-During these steps, the uncertainty estimator $U$ may update based on newly collected observations (recall from \cref{sec:preliminaries} that our framework is agnostic to the specific choice of local policy).
+Our framework is agnostic to the mechanism each particle uses to select actions; in practice, we employ random policies as described in \cref{sec:implementation}.
+During the \innersteps, the uncertainty estimator $U$ may update based on newly collected observations.
 If a particle receives a positive reward, the rollout is terminated immediately (\cref{line:rewardbreak}); this secures the reward for the subsequent winner selection, as further steps may lead to a \dead state.
 If a particle completes the rollout without entering a \dead state, the algorithm creates a new child node in the lineage tree (\cref{line:addchild}).
 The rollout length range controls a key trade-off: overly short rollouts limit state diversity, while overly long ones increase the frequency of \dead states.
 (In our experiments, $T_{\min}$ and $T_{\max}$ are set between $3$ and $20$.)

 \paragraph{Failure recovery via rollback} If the entire population enters a \textsc{Dead} state during a rollout, the algorithm performs a collective \rollback.
 Every particle traverses the lineage tree via parent pointers $u_v$ to a randomly selected ancestor between $k_{\min}$ and $k_{\max}$ generations prior (\cref{line:rollback}).
-This restores the particles to valid antecedent states, allowing exploration of alternative trajectories around obstacles.
+This restores the particles to valid antecedent states, allowing exploration of alternative trajectories around, for example, obstacles.
 A sufficiently large $k_{\max}$ allows particles to escape \emph{doom states} (e.g., irreversible falls), while a low $k_{\min}$ maintains proximity to difficult obstacles, enabling alternative trajectory attempts ($k_{\min}, k_{\max} \in [1, 20]$ in our experiments).